Lake Whatcom + Lake Padden

 Friday we met some friends at an incredible campground on Lake Whatcom, which is sadly not open to the public.
 (Mental note, being a camp counselor gets you perks at these sort of places.)

-Do you have any favorite lakes in the North Washington area?
+Do you have any favorite lakes in the Northwest Washington area?